RoboLancers/FRC_2018_Offseason/README.md

 ### Building/Deploying to the Robot
 - Run `./gradlew build` to build the code.
 Use the `--info` flag for more details
 - Run `./gradlew deploy` to deploy to the robot in Terminal (Mac) or Powershell (Windows)

+### Acknowledgement
+Thanks to Team Mercury 1089 and Endoman123 for their motion profiling code